roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

     -   **nodeSelector**: selects the cgpu node pool.
     -   **cgpu.disable.isolation=false**: schedules the job to the nodes in the cgpu node pool.
     -   **aliyun.com/gpu-mem**: specifies the amount of GPU memory.
 -   cgpu-test-no-isolation: The amount of memory to be allocated to this job per GPU is specified in the script of the job.
 Therefore, memory isolation is not required for running this job.
-The following YAML template is an example:
+The following YAML template is provided as an example:

     ```
     apiVersion: apps/v1